From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

-To investigate the impact of mergers on star formation and quenching galaxies, we conducted a targeted study comparing two distinct groups: galaxies with no mergers and galaxies with at least one merger.
+To investigate the impact of mergers on star formation and quenching galaxies, we conducted a targeted study comparing two distinct groups: galaxies with no mergers (Non-mergers) and galaxies with at least one merger(Mergers) ($N_{\mathrm{mergers}} \geq 1$).
 In this study, mergers are broadly defined to include any mergers across any stellar mass ratio within the last 8 Gyr ($z < 1$), a period during which environmental effects play a significant role.
-In Figure \ref{fig:01stellar_mass_comparison020} and Figure \ref{fig:01stellar_mass_comparison030} we compare the distributions of star formation rate (SFR), specific star formation rate (sSFR), star formation efficiency (\(\text{SFE} = \text{SFR}/M_{\text{gas}}\)), and gas fraction (\(f_{\text{gas}}\)) at least one merger (hereafter mergers) in red, blue, purple, and green color and non-merger (black hatched) for star-forming and quenched in voids and clusters environments, respectively.
+In Figures~\ref{fig:01stellar_mass_comparison020} and \ref{fig:01stellar_mass_comparison030}, we compare the distributions of star formation rates (SFRs), star formation efficiency ($\mathrm{SFE} = \mathrm{SFR} / M_{\mathrm{gas}}$), and gas fraction ($f_{\mathrm{gas}} = M_{\mathrm{gas}} / (M_{\mathrm{gas}} + M_\star)$).
+Galaxies with at least one merger (hereafter mergers) are shown in red, blue, purple, and green, while non-merger galaxies are shown as black hatched histograms.
+The distributions are presented separately for star-forming and quenched galaxies in void and cluster environments, respectively.
 To ensure a detailed comparison, the galaxy samples are divided into two mass bins: low-mass (\(10^{8.5}-10^{9.5}\,M_\odot\)) and high-mass (\(10^{9.5}-10^{10.5}\,M_\odot\)).
 We also performed the Kolmogorov-Smirnov (K-S) test, calculating the K-S statistic and the p-value on each low- and high-mass population of star-forming and quenched galaxies in both environments to determine the significance of the differences.

-In Figure \ref{fig:01stellar_mass_comparison020} the first plot compares low-mass quenched galaxies in voids with at least one merger to those with no mergers within the last 8 Gyr ($z < 1$) and demonstrates no statistically significant differences across key galaxy properties, including star formation rate (SFR), specific star formation rate (sSFR), star formation efficiency (SFE), and gas fraction.
-The Kolmogorov-Smirnov (K-S) tests yield high P-values across all properties, indicating that mergers do not appear to have a statistically significant effect on low-mass quenched galaxies in voids.

-Analyzing high-mass quenched galaxies in voids shows that most properties exhibit no statistically significant differences between the two populations, suggesting that mergers have a limited impact on their physical characteristics.
-For instance, the star formation rate (SFR) shows a P-value of 0.50 and a K-S statistic of 0.19, indicating substantial overlap in the distributions.
-Similarly, the specific star formation rate (sSFR) has a P-value of 0.17 and a K-S statistic of 0.27, further supporting that merger activity does not introduce significant variations in star formation properties.
-The star formation efficiency (SFE) exhibits the most notable difference among the examined properties.
-A vital difference ($p < 0.05$), with a high K-S statistic indicating that mergers affect star formation efficiency.
-It suggests mergers could enhance or disrupt gas conversion into stars in these galaxies.